A fully functioning EMERSE system requires 3 main components:

 |EMERSE can optionally make use of an LDAP server for authentication.|

 The EMERSE application process is a Java based application.
 It is a standard J2EE web application that requires deployment in a Java servlet container such as Apache Tomcat running inside a Java Virtual Machine.
 We recommend using Apache Tomcat, as we have the most experience using it, but others such as Jetty could be used.
-Details on supported versions of Java, Tomcat and Solr are provided in the installation guide.
+Details on supported versions of Java, Tomcat and Solr are provided in the Installation Guide.

 EMERSE leverages the Apache Solr project to enable searching of documents.
 Solr is a popular open source toolkit that enables fast searching and text retrieval by creating specialized indexes from documents.
 The EMERSE application uses these indexes exclusively to display, search and highlight documents.
-Therefore, to use EMERSE, a process needs to be implemented that will take documents from your organization (e.g., electronic health record or document repository) and have them indexed by Solr.
-Because this process is likely to be highly dependent on local circumstances, it is not a core part of EMERSE and will have to be set up separately.
-Solr supports many mechanisms for indexing, described in the EMERSE Integration and Indexing Guide.
+Therefore, to use EMERSE, a process needs to be implemented that will take documents from wherever they reside (e.g., electronic health record, document repository, clinical data warehouse, etc.) and send them to Solr for indexing.
+For more details on this process, see the Indexing code, below.

 The Solr project umbrella includes REST based web APIs for querying, monitoring and admin tools, as well as the APIs for indexing and removing/deleting documents when necessary.

-At Michigan Medicine, a small Java application was created that pulls documents from various sources, then pushes them to Solr via SolrJ API.
-More information on integrating your organization’s data with EMERSE is in the Integration and Indexing Guide.
+At Michigan Medicine, a small Java application was created that pulls documents from various sources, then pushes them to Solr via the SolrJ API.
+Additional information on integrating your organization’s data with EMERSE can be found in the Integration and Indexing Guide.

-The EMERSE software requires that patients and their metadata (e.g., medical record number, date of birth, gender, race, ethnicity) related to the indexed documents be loaded into a table in the database.
+The EMERSE software requires that patients and their metadata (e.g., medical record number, date of birth, sex, race, ethnicity) related to the indexed documents be loaded into a table in the database.
 At Michigan Medicine this is currently being handled by a daily batch job, using Pentaho Data Integrator (PDI).
 For every indexed document their should be a corresponding patient in the patient table, connected via a common medical record number (MRN).